 A ceilidh is a Scottish evening (it can also be a daytime event) of music and dance.
 Dances are interspersed with tunes.
 Our patient caller (Clare) talks everyone through each dance before the music starts and then calls the moves throughout the dance to keep everyone moving in the right direction—hopefully!

-Typically food is included.
+Typically food is included during the event.

-So timings for a ceilidh might be:
+Timings for a ceilidh might be look like this:

 7.30pm Background music (guests arrive)